SirHexxus/test-point-wizard/README.md

 > The Increment that the Scale device reads by.
 Usually ends in a 1, 2, or 5.

 > ### Capacity
-> The maximum amount of weight that the weighing element (AKA Indicator) will display.
+> The maximum amount of weight that the indicating element (AKA Indicator) will display.

 > ### Units
 > Units of measure with which the device is to be calibrated.